When do translations need to be court sworn?

 Court sworn translators often want to see and stamp the originals of the documents that they’re asked to translate.

-Our court sworn translator works from scans of documents so you can just send your document(s) to us by e-mail and we will send the translation(s) to you by post.
+The sworn translators in our team work with scans of documents so you can send your document(s) to us via e-mail and we will send the translation(s) to you by post.

 - Birth/death/marriage certificates: 40-45€ each.